The following piece, with a few changes as time goes on, is published annually on 9/11 as a testament to never forgetting …

 Those are just a few who suffered searing pain, but went on to inspire.

-Nineteen years later, as the day comes to an end, I vividly remember those cars at the train station, the fear and sadness, each of those unique stories that arose from it all from that day forward, each person I got to know posthumously and in the present.
+Twenty-two years later, as the day comes to an end, I vividly remember those cars at the train station, the fear and sadness, each of those unique stories that arose from it all from that day forward, each person I got to know posthumously and in the present.

 I remember my luck in life to have been fortunate enough to have these incredible people pass through.
 I remember my fortune that they trusted me and my words enough to offer a glimpse into their complex worlds and, hopefully, create a better understanding of their humanity, our few degrees of separation in this world and how it all goes ’round in life — especially at times like 9/11.